meckavi/pushba/README.md

-# Instruction for executing the test cased
+# Instruction for executing the test cases